Mikma03/DevOps-MLOps/Terraform/int-task-suntech/readme.md

 - `environments`: This directory contains subdirectories for different environments, such as production and staging.
 Each environment has its own `main.tf`, `variables.tf`, and `terraform.tfvars` files to define the resources, input variables, and environment-specific variable values, respectively.

 - `modules`: This directory contains reusable Terraform modules for different infrastructure components, such as compute, network, and storage.
 Each module has its own `main.tf`, `variables.tf`, and `outputs.tf` files to define the resources, input variables, and outputs, respectively.

 - `README.md`: This file contains documentation about the project, including descriptions of the environments, modules, and how to use them.

 This folder structure promotes modularity and reusability by separating environment-specific configurations from the reusable modules.
 You can extend this structure as needed to accommodate additional environments, modules, or other organizational requirements.

+# Description of Terraform repo

+- `main.tf`: This file is the primary entry point for your Terraform configurations.
+It typically contains resource definitions and may reference modules for organizing your infrastructure code.
+It's the central place where you define your infrastructure resources and configurations.

+- `variables.tf`: This file contains the input variable declarations for your Terraform configurations.
+Variables allow you to parameterize your Terraform code, making it more flexible and reusable.
+By declaring variables in this file, you can pass different values for each environment or module, making your infrastructure code more adaptable to various use cases.

+- `outputs.tf`: This file contains output variable declarations.
+Outputs are used to extract and expose data from your Terraform configuration.
+They are useful for displaying important information, such as resource IDs, IP addresses, or DNS names.
+Outputs can also be used to pass data between different Terraform configurations or to integrate with external tools and systems.

+- `terraform.tfvars` or `*.auto.tfvars`: These files are used to define the values for the input variables declared in `variables.tf`.
+You can have separate `terraform.tfvars` or `*.auto.tfvars` files for each environment to provide environment-specific variable values.
+Terraform automatically loads `*.auto.tfvars` files, whereas you need to specify the -var-file flag to load a `terraform.tfvars` file when running Terraform commands.

+- `backend.tf`: This file is used to configure the remote backend for storing your Terraform state.
+A remote backend allows multiple team members to collaborate on Terraform projects and provides features like locking and versioning.
+Common remote backends include Amazon S3, Google Cloud Storage, or Terraform Cloud.

+- `providers.tf`: This file is used to configure the providers required by your Terraform configurations.
+Providers are responsible for managing resources in different cloud platforms or services.
+For example, the AWS provider is used to manage AWS resources, and the Google provider is used to manage Google Cloud resources.